SchmarrnDevs/Lighty/README.md

 - I will support the current stable Minecraft version.
 - I will support the latest Minecraft version [Create Fabric](https://modrinth.com/mod/create-fabric) is on.
 - I will try to support the most recent snapshot.
 I will not backport any changes to snapshots.
 - Support for any other version may or may not be provided.
-As long as it is fairly easy to port the changes, there is a good chance I will still support it.
+As long as it is fairly easy to port the changes and if I have enough time, there is a good chance I will still support it.

 ## Differences across Minecraft versions